 At 7 Day Dental Smiles, we are dedicated to your care!
-If you have any questions or would like to schedule an appointment with Dr. Rheanna Burnham, Dr. Brittany Foster, Dr. Jaycob Enzler, Dr. Truman Nielsen or Dr. Keira Greene, please call us today at 208-773-8388 and learn more about dental care in Post Falls, Idaho.
+If you have any questions or would like to schedule an appointment with Dr. Rheanna Burnham, Dr. Brittany Foster or Dr. Stephen Gloudeman please call us today at 208-773-8388 and learn more about dental care in Post Falls, Idaho.

 Will my teeth be sensitive following bleaching?